The Best Crockpot Green Bean Casserole – Quick Facts

 Instructions

-- Slow Cooker: Add green beans, cream of mushroom soup, milk, ground black pepper, red pepper flakes (if using) and 1/2 cup of the french fried onions to the slow cooker.
+- Slow Cooker: Add canned green beans, cream of mushroom soup, milk, 1/8 teaspoon black pepper, 1/8 teaspoon red pepper flakes (if using) and 1/2 cup of the french fried onions to the slow cooker.
+Mix to combine.

 - Cook: Secure the lid on top and cook on the HIGH setting for 2-3 hours.
-Reduce temp to warm until serving.
+Then reduce temp to keep warm.

 Notes